Artist Guide to Provenance 2026

 In 2026, provenance isn’t static.
 Platforms are integrating continuous verification, monitoring secondary markets, and even alerting owners about provenance discrepancies.
 Artists who stay ahead here are seen as innovators and trusted collaborators.

-Provenance is no longer a backend concern—it is central to your artistic identity and market influence.
+Provenance is no longer a backend concern, it is central to our artistic identity and market influence.
 In 2026, the artists who master these systems are the ones institutions, collectors, and marketplaces turn to first.
+And that’s important.